mcm001/gtsam-playground/README.md

 I visualize output data usually using advantagescope.
 The 3d visualizer is great.

-In order for the dats transfer to work properly, start advantagescope, then sim, then run gtsam-node.
-If using the /robot/multi_tag_pose topic in advantagescope, note that it will only update while tags are visible.
+In order for the data transfer to work properly, start advantagescope, then sim, then run gtsam-node.
+The /SmartDashboard/VisionSystemSim-main/Sim Field/Gtsam Robot topic will show the fused pose of the robot.

 # NT API